mikedilger/sarek/README.md

 THIS CRATE IS IN VERY EARLY DEVELOPMENT and may not persist, so use at your own risk!

 This crate provides a high-level rust interface to the Khronos Group's Vulkan API.
-It uses Dennis Hamester's `vk-sys` (https://gitlab.com/dennis-hamester/vk-sys) for the low-level interface.
+It uses Dennis Hamester's `vks` crate for the low-level interface.

 Like most high-level interfaces in rust, it attempts to expose all functionality without making any decisions for you.